wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    A Resource Group name can be a single character.
 It can begin with a number.

    PROTIP: In production, design Resource Groups for work groups to have the permissions they need.
 For example, core infrastructure such as Networking.
-The destination of logs and metrics should be viewed and managed using a whole differen account than accounts used to create the data.
+The destination of logs and metrics should be viewed and managed using a whole different account than accounts used to create the data.

 1. After you get CLI setup, list resource groups created: